Plutonomicon/cardano-transaction-lib/doc/test-plan.md

 ## Acceptance criteria

 Coverage of particular functionality is measured by the inclusion of the **public** interface in full example contracts and tests.
+CTL's public API is defined in its `Contract.*` modules.

+Most user interactions defined [above](#user-interactions) also call various parsers and serialization/deserialization code defined in CTL's private/internal modules.
+Acceptance criteria for these aspects of CTL are defined in [Unit testing](#unit-and-integration-testing) below.

 ### Example contracts as tests